 When it comes to letting your boss know, you don't have to give too much detail.
 Just saying, "I'd like to take a mental health day to address some personal things,” should be enough.
 You don't have to overshare or go into detail, and you don't have to cross any personal or professional boundaries either.

 Have A Conversation

 Whether or not you think your boss is going to be understanding of your mental health needs or not, one thing is for sure—they’ll appreciate knowing you’ve planned ahead.
 In the middle of a project?
-Tell them where you’re up to and what you’ll address as soon as you come back.
+Tell them where you’re at and what you’ll address as soon as you come back.
 Need someone to cover your shift?
 Let them know so they can make sure they're not short-staffed while you’re getting the break you need.
 As Anzab says, there’s no right or wrong way to let your manager know you’re taking a day or two off to support your mental health, but ensuring there’ll be no missed deadlines or last-minute calling in a replacement will mean they’re less likely to push back—and probably be better for their mental health as well.

 Noosha Anzab is a clinical psychotherapist & psychologist at Lysn.
 Lysn is a digital mental health company with world-class well-being technology that helps people find their best-fit professional psychologist whilst being able to access online tools to improve their mental health.